Manufacturing/Published: January 20, 2025

 After all of this, you may be wondering—can you really get changeovers down to less than 10 minutes?
 In many cases, the practical answer is no, unless the process is very simple or you invest in expensive automation.

 At the same time, reducing an hour-long changeover to 17 minutes has huge cost savings and efficiency implications, making SMED a worthwhile investment for those willing to go the distance.
-Standardize your process, externalize all changeover steps possible, and streamline the rest: This, plus consistent tracking and feedback, are the ingredients needed to reach the finish line.
+Standardize your process, externalize all changeover steps possible, and streamline the rest: These, plus consistent tracking and feedback, are the ingredients needed to reach the finish line, which is reducing costs.